Banyc/UnforgettableNotes/README.md

 # UnforgettableMemo

-A memo APP that shows memos based on memory decay theory.
+📒 A memo APP that shows memos based on memory decay theory. 🧠 Least time for more remembering tasks! ⚡

 ![](img/screenshot.mainWindow.png)